barKoderSDK/android-shopping-cart-example/README.md

 You can check out our free demo app Barcode Scanner by barKoder available both via [Apple App Store](https://apps.apple.com/us/app/barkoder-scanner/id6443715409?uo=2) & [Google Play Store](https://play.google.com/store/apps/details?id=com.barkoder.demoscanner).

+Our SDK is available for varoioius platforms and frameworks.
+We currently support:

+- Android
+- iOS
+- Flutter
+- React Native
+- Capacitor
+- Xamarin

+You can find any of these at one place [here](https://barkoder.com/repository), and by [registering on our portal](https://barkoder.com/register) you can get access to trial licenses, production licenses and 24/7 support for integration.
-You can check and install our android [barKoder Barcode Scanner SDK](https://github.com/barKoderSDK/android-sdk) via Github.
+Alternatively you can download the android-sdk from [barKoder Android Barcode Scanner SDK](https://github.com/barKoderSDK/android-sdk) via Github.
+Also you can check other code we have hosted [here](https://barkoder.com/barKoderSDK)

-## Free Developer Support
+### Free Developer Support

-Our support is completely free for integration or testing purposes and granted through the [barKoder Portal](https://barkoder.com/login).
-After registering and logging into your account, you only need to submit a [Support Issue](https://barkoder.com/issues) form.
+As mentioned, our support is completely free for integration or testing purposes and granted through the [barKoder Portal](https://barkoder.com/login).
+After registering and logging into your account, you only need to submit a [Support Issue](https://barkoder.com/issues).
 Alternatively, you can contact us by email via support@barkoder.com.

 ## Features